NuGet/docs.microsoft.com-nuget/docs/tools/cli-ref-trusted-signers.md

 Requests the latest list of certificates used in a currently trusted repository to update the the existing certificate list in the trusted signer.

+_Note_: This gesture will delete the current list of certificates and replace them with an up-to-date list from the repository.

 ## Options

 | Option | Description |